ANSSI-FR/rust-guide/src/en/07_ffi.md

 > ### Warning
 >
-> Because panics may lead to not running the `Drop::drop` method this solution
+> Because panics may lead to not running the `Drop::drop` method, this solution
 > is not sufficient for sensitive deallocation (such as wiping sensitive data)
 > except if the code is guaranteed to never panic.
 >